-The The Tax Cuts and Jobs Act legislated that cost of living increase must use a Chained Consumer Price Index (CPI) to determine inflation adjustments like the HSA/FSA maximums.
+The Tax Cuts and Jobs Act legislated that cost of living increases must use a Chained Consumer Price Index (CPI) to determine inflation adjustments like the HSA/FSA maximums.

 This new method caused a recalculation on a number of cost of living increases for calendar year 2018.

 On March 5, 2018, the IRS released changes effective this calendar year that need action.

 The changes are as follows: